JohnGoldsmith/dotnetrdf-wiki/UserGuide-Working-With-Triple-Stores.md

 ## Remove

-The //Remove(Uri graphUri)// method is used to remove a graph that is in the triple store.
+The `Remove(Uri graphUri)` method is used to remove a graph that is in the triple store.
 Removing a graph that doesn't exist has no effect and does not cause an error.

 # In-Memory Triple Stores

 As you have seen the basic triple store interface simply allows you to enumerate over a triple store and to add and remove graphs from it.
 While this is useful in itself you'll often want to make queries over the entire store and for this you'll need to use one of the classes that implement [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.IInMemoryQueryableStore|IInMemoryQueryableStore]].
-One of the main things the ##IInMemoryQueryableStore## does is to define equivalents of all the various //GetTriples()// methods from the ##IGraph## interface for triple stores.
+One of the main things the ##IInMemoryQueryableStore## does is to define equivalents of all the various `GetTriples()` methods from the ##IGraph## interface for triple stores.
 It has two versions of each method, one which operates over all the triples in the triple Store and one which operates over a subset of the triples where the subset is defined by a list of Graph URIs.

-Perhaps the more important feature of the interface is that it defines an //ExecuteQuery()// method which can be used to execute SPARQL queries in-memory over the Triple Store.
+Perhaps the more important feature of the interface is that it defines an `ExecuteQuery()` method which can be used to execute SPARQL queries in-memory over the Triple Store.
 There are two variants of this method, one which takes the raw SPARQL query as a String and one which takes a [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.SparqlQuery|SparqlQuery]] object e.g.

 ```csharp